Reporting

 Best for tooling

-Structured data for automation and downstream processing.
+Structured data for automation, API handoff, and downstream processing.

 Reporting